Trustpoint-Project/trustpoint/docs/source/testing/test_plan.rst

    :header: "Name (Identifier)", "Title", "Description", "Component(s)", "Importance"
    :widths: 10, 25, 60, 30, 10

-   _`R_001`, "Create, view, edit and delete an identity", "TPC_Web must provide a way to create, view, edit and delete a digital identity.", "TPC_Web, Admin", "High"
+   _`R_001`, "Create, view, revoke and delete a device", "TPC_Web must provide a way to create, view, revoke and delete a device.", "TPC_Web, Admin", "High"
    _`R_002`, "Usage of any zero touch onboarding protocol", "Any zero touch onboarding protocol should be used, preferably the Bootstrapping Remote Secure Key Infrastructure (BRSKI) process, while connecting a new device to the network.", "TP_Client", "High"
    _`R_003`, "Certificate Lifecycle Management", "Enable complete lifecycle management for certificates, including renewal and revocation.", "All components", "High"
    _`R_004`, "REST API", "Provide a REST API for interacting with Trustpoint programmatically.", "TPC_Web", "High" _`R_005`, "Docker Container Support", "Distribute Trustpoint within a fully-configured Docker container for deployment.", "TPC_Web", "Medium"
    _`R_006`, "Backup, Restore, and Update Mechanisms", "Implement backup, restoration, and update features to ensure data and system resilience.", "TPC_Web, Admin", "High"
    _`R_007`, "Logging Capabilities", "Provide detailed and configurable logging for system events and actions.", "TPC_Web, TP_Client", "High"
-   _`R_008`, "Auto-Generated :term:`Issuing CA`'s", "Automatically generate Issuing Certificate Authorities based on configuration.", "TPC_Web", "High"
+   _`R_008`, "Add, delete new :term:`Issuing CA`'s", "The admin should be able to add and delete new :term:`Issuing CA`'s.", "TPC_Web", "High"
    _`R_009`, "High Availability", "Ensure system availability using redundancy or failover mechanisms.", "TPC_Web, TP_Client", "High"
    _`R_010`, ":term:`CMP` Endpoint for Onboarded Devices", "Provide a :term:`CMP` endpoint for device onboarding.", "All components", "High"
    _`R_011`, ":term:`EST` Endpoint for Onboarded Devices", "Provide an :term:`EST` endpoint for device onboarding.", "All components", "High"